 Third, the company has internal capacities for development, manufacturing, packaging, and logistics, meaning it offers a full package to support clinical trials.
 And fourth, Eurofins CDMO carries out a feasibility assessment at the beginning of each proposal, so that it can have confidence in any project it takes on.

-Eurofins CDMO has several strategies to help biotechs bring drug products to the clinic, but it’s the Highway to Clinic strategy that focuses on bioavailability.
+Eurofins CDMO has several strategies to help biotechs bring drug products to the clinic, but it is the Highway to Clinic strategy that focuses on bioavailability and speed.

 “It’s a fast track for drug development, which focuses on those poorly soluble new chemical entities,” Lien told me.
 “It also covers a wide range of activities, such as complete analytical support and method development, drug substance characterization, pre-formulation studies, and stability studies on the drug products that have been developed.”